 While Columbia is need-aware for international students, we admit a large number of international students who apply for and receive a substantial amount of financial aid.

 Columbia meets 100% of the demonstrated financial need for international students admitted as first-years and transfers pursuing their first degree.
 International applicants must apply for and demonstrate financial need at the time of admission.
+Undocumented students who reside in the United States are evaluated in a need-blind manner.

 Guidance for All